Flubromazolam: Sweden

 Flubromazolam has been classified as an illegal substance in Sweden after seizures by customs and police, as well as indications from the EMCDDA of wider use as a recreational drug.

 Switzerland

 Flubromazolam is illegal in Switzerland as of December 2015.

 United Kingdom

 In the UK, flubromazolam has been classified as a Class C drug by the May 2017 amendment to The Misuse of Drugs Act 1971 along with several other designer benzodiazepine drugs.

 Australia

 In Australia, flubromazolam is Schedule 9 under federal law.

 United States

-Flubromazolam is controlled in Virginia.
-The Drug Enforcement Administration had announced, in December 2022, of their intent to place the substance under control in Schedule I.
+Flubromazolam is controlled in Virginia and Wisconsin.
+On 23 December 2022, the DEA announced it had begun consideration on the matter of placing Flubromazolam under temporary Schedule I status.
+Later on 25 July 2023, the DEA published a pre-print notice that Flubromazolam would become temporarily scheduled as a Schedule I controlled substance from 26 July 2023 to 26 July 2025.
+On July 25, 2025, and effective the following day, the DEA extended the temporary scheduling until July 26, 2026.